-In this compensation discussion and analysis, we discuss our compensation objectives, our decisions and the rationale behind those decisions relating to compensation for 2012 for our principal executive officer, our principal financial officer and our other three most highly compensated executive officers.
-Furthermore, this compensation discussion and analysis discusses our decisions regarding compensation for 2013 to date and the rationale behind those decisions.
+In this compensation discussion and analysis, we discuss our compensation objectives, our decisions and the rationale behind those decisions relating to compensation for 2013 for our principal executive officer, our principal financial officer and our other three most highly compensated executive officers.
 This compensation discussion and analysis provides a general description of our compensation program and specific information about its various components.